目录

 ✓ Running application in development mode...

-npm run dev.
-Applications packaged into installers typically include their own AppArmor profiles and are not affected.
+Information: This only happens when the application is launched from a terminal.
+Applications packaged into installers typically include their own AppArmor profiles, so they are not affected.

-The recommended fix is to create an AppArmor profile that grants the userns permission to your application binary — without weakening security for anything else on the system.
+The recommended fix is to create an AppArmor profile that grants the userns permission to your application binary.
+It can be done automatically via MōBrowser CLI or manually.

-When you run npm run dev, the MōBrowser CLI detects the restriction and prompts you to create the profile automatically:
+When you run npm run dev, the MōBrowser CLI can detect the restriction and propose to create the profile automatically:

 ...